418 Saint-Sulpice Street | Website

 Casa Pablo is a small café, plant store and purveyor of cute little things located in the Mile Ex.
 The best spot for that Instagram shot is seated on the weathered leather chair surrounded by pretty plants.

 Located on the ground floor of the Société des arts technologiques (SAT), Café SAT is a minimalist space flanked by floor to ceiling windows.
 The best background for your Instagram photo is the inside of the SAT façade made up of rows of lights that are continuously changing colours.

 Can’t get enough?

-If the cafés listed above are not enough, here are a few more for you to try: Café Ferlucci, Café Sfouf, Café Bloom, Le Butterblume, Baristello, Café Myriade (Sainte-Catherine Street), Les Impertinentes, Arts Café, La Finca, Paquebot Café, Café Pista, Dispatch Coffee (Saint-Laurent Boulevard), La graine brûlée, Livia, Café Larue & Fils and Ginkgo Café Bar.
+If the cafés listed above are not enough, here are a few more for you to try: Café Ferlucci, Café Sfouf, Café Bloom, Le Butterblume, Baristello, Café Myriade (Sainte-Catherine Street), Larrys, Les Impertinentes, La Finca, Paquebot Café, Café Pista, Dispatch Coffee (Saint-Laurent Boulevard), La graine brûlée, Café Larue & Fils and Ginkgo Café Bar.